halderavik/cross-tab-tool/README.md

 - Follow PEP 8 for Python code
 - Use TypeScript for frontend development
 - Maintain consistent naming conventions
+- Use React Context for state management
+- Implement proper type definitions for all components

 ### Testing
 - Backend: pytest
 - Frontend: Jest
+- Type checking with TypeScript

 ## Error Handling